SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
 > **Effect:** The basalt stone giant moves up to their speed.
-Each square that they leave during this move is difficult terrain for enemies Giants ignore this difficult terrain.
+Each square that they leave during this move is difficult terrain for enemies.
+Giants ignore this difficult terrain.

 > ❗️ **Resonate Rune**
 >